 The researchers concluded that "among patients with symptoms and signs of sciatica, bed rest is not a more effective therapy than watchful waiting."
 Sometimes, conventional wisdom is not as wise as research!

-Cortisone medications, given orally or by local injection (epidural injection), can sometimes be helpful in relieving sciatica.
+- Cortisone medications, given orally or by local injection (epidural injection), can sometimes help relieve sciatica.

 What are home remedies for sciatica?